Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 KLEIN: Of course I did.
 But he would have a stretch back on the scar.
 I mean the scar would get worse after they removed it.
 And I had to put a stop to it.
 So I told Michael, we have to stop this.

-It is also clear that Dr. Sasaki is not telling us the whole truth, as on the one hand he says he did it willingly, but on the other hand he feigns surprise that Michael was handled by other doctors, though how could it be otherwise if he willingly gave Michael up?
-Fortunately Michael’s cooperation with Dr. Sasaki ended in May 1998 and Michael remained with the other doctors who didn’t make his life easier either.
+It is also clear that Dr. Sasaki is not telling us the whole truth, as on the one hand he says he did it willingly, but on the other hand he feigns surprise that Michael was handled by other doctors, but how could it be otherwise if he willingly gave Michael up?
+Fortunately Michael’s cooperation with Dr. Sasaki ended in May 1998 and Michael remained with the other doctors – which didn’t make his life easier though.

 Q. Prior to the Dangerous tour, in the very beginning of it, did he have scalp surgery?